minio/minio/docs/bucket-notifications/rabbitmq-minio.md

 ```
 Restart the Minio server to reflect config changes made above.
 Minio supports all the exchange available in [RabbitMQ](https://www.rabbitmq.com/).
 For this setup we are using ``fanout`` exchange.

-If you are running Minio in [distributed setup](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.
+If you are running [distributed Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.

 ### Step 2: Enable bucket notification using Minio client

 In this recipe we will enable bucket events only when JPEG images are uploaded or deleted from ``images`` bucket on ``myminio`` server.
 Here ARN value is ``arn:minio:sqs:us-east-1:1:amqp``.
 To understand more about ARN please follow [AWS ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) documentation.

 ```
 mc mb myminio/images